9 Measures for Electrostatic Discharge (ESD)

 Example: Antistatic Working Clothes and Shoes

 As for wrist straps, please be sure to use a corded wrist strap and ground it during operations.
-Cordless wrist straps are said to be unable to eliminate charged potentials completely and thus a voltage of approximately 200 V can be left on a human body.
+Cordless wrist straps are said to be unable to eliminate charged potentials completely and thus a voltage of approximately 200 V can be left on the human body.
 When grounding a wrist strap, please be sure to use a dedicated grounding jig, not an alligator clip or insulated (plastic-covered) alligator clip.
 Improper grounding, such as by clamping a bare copper wire with an alligator clip, may oxidize the surface of the bare copper wire over time, leading to insufficient discharge effects.

 ● Notes on Using Humidifier